wjbetech/Atomology/implementation.md

 # Component Breakdown:

-# Navbar Component:
+# Navbar Component - DONE:

-- A simple functional component that renders the navigation bar, e.g., game title or links to home/about pages.
+- DONE: A simple functional component that renders the navigation bar, e.g., game title or links to home/about pages.

 ## Top Section — Game-focused header

 - When a player is "in a game" the top area of the app should switch from a generic navbar to a game-focused header.
-- Layout (desktop / responsive):
+- DONE: Layout (desktop / responsive):
   - Left: level/progress indicator (e.g., "1/10").
 This should be fixed to the left edge and clearly readable.
   - Center: the game mode title (e.g., "Hangman") — visually prominent, centered horizontally.
   - Right: live counter (e.g., heart or numeric lives left) — fixed to the right edge and animated on change.